aaronbieber/coaching-blog/content/posts/unplugging-is-good--actually/index.md

 continue to glorify "disruptors" and "innovators" and believe that the "Protestant work ethic" is the gateway to wealth.
-Although working hard and committing yourself to a purpose are noble and useful habits, don't confuse raw, unmetered, self-destructive exertion with real leadership.
+Although working hard and committing yourself to a purpose are noble and useful habits, don't confuse raw, unmetered, self-destructive exertion with good leadership.

 {{< dots >}}
 <!--more-->